AlyoshaVasilieva/cbc-sl/README.md

 ### Notes

-* MPC-HC will occasionally fail to detect audio.
-Close and re-run to try again if this happens to you, whatever your player is.
+* If your player fails to detect audio, look for a configuration option like "Stream Analysis Duration" and increase it.
 * You can't seek, even in replays.
 Limitation of streamlink.
 * It's 720p30 at a less-than-perfect bitrate.